-ENVIRONMENTAL OBSERVATIONS Item Observation Remarks Are there any signs of poor housekeeping on the site? (mounds of rubble, garbage, or solid waste or improperly stored household quantities of petroleum products, pesticides, paints, thinners, cleaning fluids, automotive batteries, damaged, abandoned, and/or dangerous vehicles or other motorized equipment; pits, pools, lagoons, or ponds of hazardous substances or petroleum products located on the site) ☐ Yes ☑ No Are there any 55-gallon drums or containers visible on the site? ⊠ Yes □ No There are 55-gallon drums on-site, containing hazardous paint waste, paint, hydraulic oil, aluminum dust, diesel, Gardobond, Xylene, and water.
-If drums located, are they leaking? □ N/A □ Yes ☑ No Are there any signs of petroleum underground storage tanks (PUSTs) on the site? ☐ Yes ⊠ No Are there any UST locations visible from the site? ⊠ Yes □ No There is a water tank under the factory floor, it is part of a fire suppression system.
-Are there any signs of above-ground storage tanks (ASTs) on the site, or immediate adjacent visible sites? ⊠ Yes □ No There are ASTs on-site containing acetylene, oxygen, argon, carbon dioxide, propane, diesel, and water.
-A few cisterns are used to dispose of metal.
-Are there any signs of surface staining? ☐ Yes ☑ No Are there any ground water monitoring or injection wells on the site? ☐ Yes ⊠ No Is there evidence of a faulty septic system on the site? ☐ Yes ⊠ No Is there any permanent standing water, such as a pond or stream, located on the site?
-(Do not include run-off or ponding from recent weather events.) ☐ Yes ☑ No Is there any distressed vegetation on the site? ☐ Yes ⊠ No Does the subject lot have water frontage? ☐ Yes ⊠ No Is there any visible apparent indication of other environmental conditions? ☐ Yes ☑ No Is there any visible apparent evidence of deteriorated paint (chipping, peeling, cracking) present in the structure? ☐ Yes ☐ No Are there other unusual conditions on site?
+ENVIRONMENTAL OBSERVATIONS Item Observation Remarks Are there any signs of poor housekeeping on the site? (mounds of rubble, garbage, or solid waste or improperly stored household quantities of petroleum products, pesticides, paints, thinners, cleaning fluids, automotive batteries, damaged, abandoned, and/or dangerous vehicles or other motorized equipment; pits, pools, lagoons, or ponds of hazardous substances or petroleum products located on the site) ☐ Yes ☑ No Are there any 55-gallon drums or containers visible on the site? ☐ Yes ⊠ No If drums located, are they leaking? ⊠ N/A □ Yes □ No Are there any signs of petroleum underground storage tanks (PUSTs) on the site? ☐ Yes ☑ No Are there any UST locations visible from the site? ☐ Yes ☑ No Are there any signs of above-ground storage tanks (ASTs) on the site, or immediate adjacent visible sites? ⊠ Yes □ No There is one diesel tank under a generator.
+Are there any signs of surface staining? ☐ Yes ☑ No Are there any ground water monitoring or injection wells on the site? ☐ Yes ☑ No Is there evidence of a faulty septic system on the site? ☐ Yes ☑ No Is there any permanent standing water, such as a pond or stream, located on the site?
+(Do not include run-off or ponding from recent weather events.) ☐ Yes ☑ No Is there any distressed vegetation on the site? ☐ Yes ☑ No Does the subject lot have water frontage? ☐ Yes ☑ No Is there any visible apparent indication of other environmental conditions? ☐ Yes ☑ No Is there any visible apparent evidence of deteriorated paint (chipping, peeling, cracking) present in the structure? ☐ Yes ☑ No Are there other unusual conditions on site?
 (Explain in attached supporting material.
-Please take photographs, if possible.) ☐ Yes ⊠ No Is the structure 45 years or older? ⊠ Yes □ No Ca. 1972.
-Is the applicant aware of any significant historical events or persons associated with the structure; or does the home have a historic marker? ☐ Yes ☑ No
+Please take photographs, if possible.) ☐ Yes ☑ No Is the structure 45 years or older? ☐ Yes ⊠ No Is the applicant aware of any significant historical events or persons associated with the structure; or does the home have a historic marker? ☐ Yes ☑ No